GorbulasDev/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 The ElectraPay system allows merchants to receive payments for their goods and services by easily installing the plugin to their e-commerce websites.
 Customers will then be able to select ECA as a payment method.
 The plugin will convert the fiat value to ECA using the latest official ECA price as drawn from multiple exchanges.
 The customer is then shown a payment address along with a QR code.

-When the ElectraPay system detects initiation of a payment, it sends a validation call to the merchant’s website and routes the ECA through the ElectraPay system to obfuscate the final payment address.
+When the ElectraPay system detects initiation of a payment, it sends a validation call to the merchant's website and routes the ECA through the ElectraPay system to obfuscate the final payment address.
 Merchants using this plugin can be confident that their transactions and wallets are secure and concealed from the customer.

-Merchants will easily be able to install the ElectraPay plugin to their online stores and the plugin is fully customizable to suit the merchant’s needs.
+Merchants will easily be able to install the ElectraPay plugin to their online stores and the plugin is fully customizable to suit the merchant's needs.
 Merchants wanting to use custom code in their own payment page will be able to do so with the open ElectraPay API.

 Below is a chart showing the various building blocks of the ElectraPay system.